SimCMinMax/AutoSimC/README.md

 - The .simc file is generated and ready to be used with Simc.
 - If you are using Simc GUI, open the .simc file with notepad and copy/paste the text in simc
 - You can use the -sim-option to simulate it without using the Simcraft-Gui
+- You can also follow this how-to set it up [https://goo.gl/5d7BAM]

 ## Input.txt
 [This might not work fully with the current [-sim]-option]